jsapede/ohmigo-ha-pelletstove/README.md

 ## Helpers

+## Target temperature of the stove

+to facilitate modifications we introduce in HA an input number that is equalt to the target temperature of the stove (i.e. 21°C in our example) :

+so if we decide to change the basic setting of the stove we only have this value to change manually for everything continue to works normally.

 ## temperature correction offset

 for "on the fly" changing the target temperature we need to implement a correction offset on the room temperature sensor in the form of a "input number" helper : `input_number.correction_sonde_poele`